Thursday, February 26, 2009

 As I continued to prepare food for Christmas Eve, my thoughts drifted to a couple seeking shelter in Bethlehem and the birth of the Lamb of the New Covenant, and I felt God's Peace.

-May God's Peace be with you all and bless you!
+May God's Peace and blessings be with you all!

 Merry Christmas.